 Protein rich foods include meat, seafood, dairy, egg, nuts and lentils.
 Protein isn’t used by the body directly, but is broken into amino acids in the digestive system.
 Our body requires 20 amino acids, out of which 9 amino acids are called essential amino acids as the body cannot produce them.
 Animal sources of protein are considered to be high quality protein source as they provide all the essential amino acids.

-As protein is required for growth and development, it is important to have 1 gram of protein per 1 kg of your lean weight.
+As protein is required for growth and development, it is important to have at least 1 gram of protein per 1 kg of your lean weight.
 For example, if your lean weight is 50 kilos, you need to target 50 grams of protein consumption on a daily basis.
 If you are looking to blast excess fat and build muscle mass, stick to a diet that is moderately high in protein.
+Or a diet that has at least 25%-35% of it calories coming from proteins.

 If you’ve been cutting out fats from your diet, it’s time to befriend them.
 There is a misconception that fats are the bad guys that permanently reside in our body and add extra kilos to our weight.
 Well, that’s not the case, fats are extremely important.